sroccaserra/outside-in-tdd-python/README.md

 Create a simple bank application with the following fetaures:

-- Deposit into an Account
+- Deposit into a BankAccount
-- Withdraw from an Account
+- Withdraw from a BankAccount
-- Print a bank statement to the console
+- Print a bank account statement to the console

 ## Acceptance criteria